Updated August 2026

 Verify what's working for YOUR skin

 Get a 30-second AI skin analysis to track whether the products you choose are actually improving your skin metrics.
-Free forever.
-Pro upgrade ($4.99/mo) for unlimited scans + progress tracking.
+FaceCutie Free has no time limit.
+Pro is $4.99/month or $39.99/year for unlimited Mirror scans, Genie questions, and Product Scanner checks, plus Skin Lab and full Mirror history.

 Try Free →